zhoujj2013/lncfuntk/README.md

 ### Installation

-We recommend run lncFunTK under an isolated python environment, you should first make a python virtual environment by [virtualenv](https://virtualenv.pypa.io/en/stable/) as follow:
+We recommend run lncFunTK under an isolated python environment, you should first make a python virtual environment by [virtualenv](https://virtualenv.pypa.io/en/stable/) as follows:

 ```
 cd ./lncfuntk